 Ever since the liability shift, Smart Terminals have flooded the U.S. market.
 With the major selling point being EMV acceptance, many providers benefit as businesses continue to upgrade their merchant credit card processing equipment.
 However, a truly “smart” terminal goes above and beyond just accepting EMV.

 Here are seven attributes that make a Smart Terminal, well, smart.

-Standard terminals cannot communicate with other software or devices, limiting your reporting capabilities by making you rely on paper printouts (more on that later).
+A standard POS machine cannot communicate with other software or devices, limiting your reporting capabilities by making you rely on paper printouts (more on that later).
 Ideally, Smart Terminals communicate with a corresponding Virtual Terminal to log all transaction history.
 What does that mean for you?
 Customers’ information is securely captured and stored along with every transaction detail for future reference.

-Smart Terminals communicate with Virtual Terminals to produce batch reports that are stored online as opposed to being printed on long paper receipts that have to be organized and stored away.
+Ideally, Smart Terminals communicate with Virtual Terminals to produce batch reports that are stored online as opposed to being printed on long paper receipts that have to be organized and stored away.